jellyfin/jellyfin-roku/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement request
-about: Suggest an modification to an existing feature
+about: Suggest a modification to an existing feature
 title: ''
 labels: enhancement
 assignees: ''